Create a working chat client with Python.

 download this file

-and copy it over src/main/python/main.py
+and copy it over src/main/python/main.py.

 Open the file with a text editor and replace

-by your name.
+name by your name.
 The following command then

 starts the Chat as before: